JingYuan93/composite_shape_augmentation/README.md

 # Citation
 If you find this repo or our work useful for your research, please consider citing this paper and the papers below

-a.
-Particle filter-based delamination shape prediction in composites subjected to fatigue loading;
+* Particle filter-based delamination shape prediction in composites subjected to fatigue loading.
-b.
-Multiple local particle filter for high-dimensional system identification
+* Multiple local particle filter for high-dimensional system identification